Beirut explosion: MSF teams respond as COVID-19 cases surge

 Shockwaves and surges

 The powerful explosion that happened a week ago ripped through Beirut’s port warehouses.
-It caused the deaths of more than 170 people and injured over 6,000.
-At least 150 people are still missing.
+It caused the deaths of more than 150 people and injured over 6,000.

 The first response to the explosion came from the people themselves, who spontaneously tried to provide aid and support to those affected by the blast using whatever minimal resources they had available.